 The council also has a whistleblowing policy, which encourages staff to report any instances of suspected unlawful conduct, financial malpractice, or actions that are dangerous to the public or environment.
+Investigations are completed by the monitoring officer and outcomes reported to the audit and governance committee.

-The council expects the highest standards of conduct and personal behaviour from members and staff; and promotes and maintains high standards of conduct by both elected and co-opted members of the authority.
+The council has a duty to promote the highest standards of conduct and personal behaviour from members including co-opted members of the authority and expects the highest standards of conduct and personal behaviour from staff.
 These standards are defined and communicated through codes of conduct, protocols and other documents.

 The council's financial management arrangements conform with the governance requirements of the CIPFA "Statement on the Role of the Chief Financial Officer in Local Government" (2010) as set out in the "Application Note to Delivering Good Governance in Local Government: Framework".
 The chief financial officer is the strategic director of finance and corporate services, who has statutory responsibility for the proper management of the council's finances and is a key member of the council management board.
 He formally devolves the management of the council's finances within departments to strategic directors through the Scheme of Delegation for Financial Authority and Accountability.
 Strategic directors further devolve decision making through departmental schemes of management.
-The strategic director of finance and corporate services also provides detailed finance protocols, financial regulations, procedures, guidance and finance training for managers and staff.
+The strategic director of finance and corporate services also provides detailed finance protocols, financial regulations, procedures, guidance and finance training for members, managers and staff.